Colistin: Mechanism of action

 Colistin is a polycationic peptide and has both hydrophilic and lipophilic moieties.
 These cationic regions interact with the bacterial outer membrane by displacing magnesium and calcium bacterial counter ions in the lipopolysaccharide.
 The hydrophobic and hydrophilic regions interact with the cytoplasmic membrane just like a detergent, solubilizing the membrane in an aqueous environment.
 This effect is bactericidal even in an isosmolar environment.

 Colistin binds to lipopolysaccharides and phospholipids in the outer cell membrane of Gram-negative bacteria.
 It competitively displaces divalent cations (Ca2+ and Mg2+) from the phosphate groups of membrane lipids, which leads to disruption of the outer cell membrane, leakage of intracellular contents and bacterial death.

+Colistin has also been reported to target tubulin, favorizing its polymerization.

 Pharmacokinetics

 No clinically useful absorption of colistin occurs in the gastrointestinal tract.
 For systemic infection, colistin must therefore be given by injection.

 Colistimethate is eliminated by the kidneys, but colistin is eliminated by non-renal mechanism(s) that are as of yet not characterised.